ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 * [Addons](https://github.com/reactor/reactor-addons): Bridge to RxJava 1 or 2 Observable, Completable, Flowable, Single, Maybe, Scheduler, and also Swing/SWT Scheduler, Akka Scheduler.
 * [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons ) is the research project between Spring Reactor and RxJava as both teams had a lot of ideas they wanted to implement.
 Lots of effort was put in order to create real working, side-effect free operations.
-Map and Filtering for example are easy, but mergings, like Flatmap are hard to implement side-effect free.
+[Map](https://martinfowler.com/articles/collection-pipeline/flat-map.html) and [Filtering](http://martinfowler.com/articles/collection-pipeline/filter.html) for example are easy, but mergings, like [Flatmap](https://martinfowler.com/articles/collection-pipeline/flat-map.html) are hard to implement side-effect free.
 Having a proper implementation in the research project for these operations allowed the team to experiment and make it quite robust.
-This project contains Reactive-Streams compliant operators, which in turn are implemented by Spring Reactor and RxJava Both the Spring and RxJava teams are very happy with this collaboration and this is still continuing.
+This project contains Reactive-Streams compliant operators, which in turn are implemented by Spring Reactor and RxJava.
+Both the Spring and RxJava teams are very happy with this collaboration and this is still continuing.
 When a bug gets fixed in Spring Reactor it will also be fixed in RxJava and vice versa.